mel-project/docs.themelio.org/content/try-themelio/melwalletd.md

 As with other UTXO-based blockchains like Bitcoin that lacks an "account" abstraction, Themelio requires somewhat involved logic for _wallets_ --- software that manages on-chain assets and provides an interface roughly similar to a bank account.

 In Themelio, the "canonical" wallet software is **melwalletd**, a headless program that internally manages wallets and exposes a local REST API for operations on the wallets.
-Although you can use it directly as a Themelio wallet, melwalletd is intended more as a backend to GUI wallets, such as **melwallet-cli**, a CLI wallet that this reference will briefly touch.
+Although you can use it directly as a Themelio wallet, melwalletd is intended more as a backend to wallet apps, such as **melwallet-cli**, a CLI wallet that this reference will briefly touch.

 ---